SSLcom/acme4j/src/doc/docs/example.md

     // Load the user key file.
 If there is no key file, create a new one.
     KeyPair userKeyPair = loadOrCreateUserKeyPair();

-    // Create a session for Let's Encrypt.
+    // Create a session for SSL.com.
-    // Use "acme://letsencrypt.org" for production server
+    // Use "acme://ssl.com" for production server
-    Session session = new Session("acme://letsencrypt.org/staging");
+    Session session = new Session("acme://ssl.com");

     // Get the Account.
     // If there is no account yet, create a new one.